itsnwa/portfolio/_projects/simply-great-coffee.md

 Coffee, the new coffee concept for Couche-Tard.
 Simply Great Coffee unit at Statoil convenience store in Oslo, Norway.</p>
-<p>Statoil’s new coffee concept is not only being
+<p>Alimentation Couche-Tard has now introduced this
-rolled out at Norwegian gas stations.
-Alimentation Couche-Tard has now introduced this coffee concept at a number of its companies, with significant volumes being involved.</p>
+coffee concept at a number of its companies, with significant volumes being involved.</p>
 <p>In Europe, the concept was launched at 20%
 of the gas stations, resulting in a 10% increase